aitorzip/DeepGTAV/README.md

   }
 }}
 ```
 In this case, if any field is null or invalid, the previous configuration is kept.
-Otherwise the configuration is overriden.
+Otherwise the configuration is overrided.

 ### Commands

 As simple as it seems, this message can be sent at any moment during DeepGTAV execution to control the vehicle.
 Note that you will only be able to control the vehicle if *drivingMode* is set to manual.

+Here follows an example of the *Commands* message:
 ```json
 {"commands": {
   "throttle": 1.0,